apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ## Conclusion

-If you want download Pulsar 2.4.0, click [here](/download).
+If you want to download Pulsar 2.4.0, click [here](/download).
 You can send any questions or suggestions to our mailing lists, contribute to Pulsar on [GitHub](https://github.com/apache/pulsar) or join the Apache Pulsar community on [Slack](https://apache-pulsar.herokuapp.com/).